-White Ribbon VA is a national call to action that will launch during October which is National Domestic Violence Awareness Month.
-The aim is to eliminate sexual harassment, sexual assault, and domestic violence in VA health care settings and in my community to promote a positive change in the culture that would allow actions from the pledge to become the norm.
-White Ribbon VA is a genderless awareness movement where All, regardless of their gender, can participate.
+White Ribbon VA is a national call to action to eliminate sexual harassment, sexual assault, and domestic violence across the Department of Veterans Affairs by promoting a positive change in culture so that the actions outlined in the pledge become the organizational norm.
+White Ribbon VA is an awareness movement where All—regardless of their gender—can participate.

-Background: White Ribbon VA was inspired by the White Ribbon organization which is the world’s largest movement of men and boys working to end violence against women and girls, and to promote gender equity, healthy relationships, and a new vision of masculinity.
+Background: White Ribbon VA was inspired by the White Ribbon organization which is the world’s largest movement of men and boys working to end violence against women and girls, and to promote gender equity and healthy relationships.
 Since its inception in Toronto in 1991, the White Ribbon Campaign has spread to over 60 countries around the world, including college campuses, military bases and stations, and within a number of states across the country.

-We invite you to partner with us during White Ribbon VA month and pledge to stop violence against others and to symbolically wear the white ribbon throughout the month of October and into the future.
+We invite you to join us in making a pledge to stop violence against others and to symbolically wear the white ribbon.

 White Ribbon VA Pledge:

 I, (your name), pledge to never commit, excuse or stay silent about sexual harassment, sexual assault or domestic violence against others.